It is very important to understand the process for creating and maintaining a corporate veil to protect everyone involved.

 1. Personal Guarantee

-When creditors lend money to an LLC, the owners are generally asked to give a personal guarantee for businesses obligations.
+When creditors lend money to an LLC, the owners are generally asked to give a personal guarantee for business obligations.
 For instance, a personal guarantee is needed when signing a business loan agreement or a commercial lease agreement.
 A personal guarantee is nothing but a voluntary agreement to waive away the protections offered by the corporate veil.
 A personal guarantee is personal which means you are personally liable for the company debt.

 In simple terms, when you give a personal guarantee, you promise that you take on the responsibility of meeting the obligations of the LLC.
 Sometimes, this personal guarantee is mentioned in separate paragraphs in the contracts.
 In some cases, it may take the form of a separate document or an addendum.
 This is why you should read the contracts carefully before signing.
 Also, make sure you completely understand the contracts you are signing.